-Do you get confused when you hear about magnitudes?
-It's easy to do, so here's a quick explanation that may help:
+Do you get confused when you hear about 'magnitudes'?
+That's easy to do, so here is a quick explanation that may help.

 Those Pesky Magnitudes …